joelburton/sa-plus/conv.rst

   - :ref:`x-neg`: asking partner to pick a suit after overcall
   - :ref:`x-to`: asking partner to pick a suit to overcall
   - :ref:`x-sos`: "We'll go down in this double, pick another suit"
+  - :ref:`x-responsive`: after overcall/TO between opponent's raise

   .. rubric:: Less common

-  - :ref:`cappelletti`: Defense against 1NT
   - :ref:`drury`: Asking partner if 3rd seat major opening is light/real
   - :ref:`gambling-3nt`: Gamble that 3NT would make with long, solid minor
   - :ref:`garbage-stayman`: using Stayman with terrible hands and shapes like :shape:`4=4=4=1`